dduan/duan.ca/articles/2024/08/swift-mlir-cmake.md

 └── main.swift
 ```

-For completeness, I'll also include commands that builds this project.
-It's just
+For completeness, I'll also include commands that produces the final
-the simplest cmake commands.
-But it may not be obvious for Swift programmers:
+executables.
+It's just the simplest cmake commands.
+But it may not be obvious
+for Swift programmers:

 ```
 make build # make a bulid direcory anywhere, make sure you .gitignore it if necessary